 In her spare time, Rachael enjoys riding a cargo bike around Edmonton with her two children.
 Her family are also long-time folk festival volunteers.

-We have a basic three step approach to working with clients on all types of immigration matters.
+We have a basic three step approach to working with clients.
 Although every case is different, here is an overview of what to expect when you work with an experienced immigration lawyer:

-The first step is for us to meet and discuss your situation.
-Each person’s immigration options are different and it is important to understand the range of possible outcomes.
+The first step is for us to meet and discuss your unique case and the best way to achieve your status.
 At this time, an agreement may be reached regarding what legal services will be required and what is the cost.
 We recognize that immigration legal fees are a significant cost to most families and we will develop a plan to keep the cost reasonable for your situation.

-After submitting your application there is a period of time that will pass while the government reviews your file or you wait for your tribunal or court date.
-Waiting for prolonged periods of time is an unfortunate reality with the immigration system, and this time can be extremely stressful for you and your loved ones.
+After submissions are made there is a period of time that will pass while your file is reviewed and you wait for a tribunal or court date.
+Waiting for prolonged periods of time is an unfortunate reality with the immigration and court systems, and this time can be extremely stressful for you and your loved ones.
 We understand this difficulty and work as your advocate to obtain responses within a reasonable time frame.